archivematica/Issues/.github/ISSUE_TEMPLATE/testing-checklist.md

 When a transfer with files that have been manually normalized outside of Archivematica (*TestTransfers/ManualNormalization*) is processed, and "Normalize for preservation and access" is selected at the Normalization microservice
 - [ ] Originals should be .dat, .TGA, and .GIF AND
-- [ ] Preservation copies should be .prk, .tif, and .tif AND
+- [ ] Preservation copies should be .prk and .tif (there is no preservation copy made of the GIF) AND
 - [ ] Access copies should be .bmp, .jpg, and .jpg.

 ### 2.6